 Undertaking both aerobic exercise and strength training can help people tackle their belly fat.

-A 2016 review in the International Journal of Environmental Research and Public Health indicates that exposure to sunlight in animals could lead to a reduction in weight gain and metabolic dysfunction.
+A 2016 review indicates that exposure to sunlight in animals could lead to a reduction in weight gain and metabolic dysfunction.

-The review highlights that few studies have looked at the effects of sunlight on humans, in respect of weight gain.
-It states that more research is required to support the findings so far.
+The review notes that few studies have looked at the effects of sunlight on humans with respect to weight gain and that more research is required.

 Stress can cause a person to gain weight.
 The release of the stress hormone cortisol influences a person’s appetite and could cause them to eat more.

-Getting enough good-quality sleep is essential when a person is trying to shed weight, including belly fat.
+Getting enough quality sleep is essential when a person is trying to shed weight, including belly fat.

 Smoking is a risk factor for increased belly fat, as well as many other serious health concerns.
-Quitting can significantly reduce the risk from excess belly fat, as well as improve overall health.
+Quitting can significantly reduce the risk of excess belly fat, as well as improve overall health.

-There is a higher likelihood of various health issues if a person has excess belly fat.
+A person has a higher risk of various health issues if they have excess belly fat.
 Causes include poor diet, lack of exercise, and short or low-quality sleep.

-A healthful diet and active lifestyle can help people lose excess belly fat and lower the risk of the problems associated with it.
+A healthy diet and active lifestyle can help people lose excess belly fat and lower the risk of associated problems.